 In particular, our knees have a disappointingly high tendency to develop mechanical problems with the shock absorbing cushion known as the meniscus.
 The meniscus is a tough, rubbery structure shaped like the letter “C” and is made of fibrocartilage which can tolerate great stress.
 There are actually two menisci in each of our knees; an outside (lateral) meniscus and an inside (medical) meniscus and they are positioned between the thigh bone (femur) and the shin bone (tibia).

 The end of the femur is basically round and the tibia is flat.
 The meniscus helps to transition the stresses created by activity from the round surface to the flat surface and are important in distributing the weight and impact loading that crosses the knee in daily activity.
-This is especially important during increased activity, as in sports when the loads on the knee are enormous.
+This is especially important during increased activity, as in sports, when the loads on the knee are enormous.
 The menisci add stability to the knee joint.
 They convert the surface of the tibia into a shallow “socket” which is more stable than it would be if just left flat.
-Without the menisci, the round femur would slide in a dysfunctional manor across the flat surface of the tibia.
+Without the menisci, the round femur would slide in a dysfunctional manner across the flat surface of the tibia.

-How the Meniscus is Injured
+How the meniscus is injured

 An injury to a meniscus in your knee can occur at any age, but the causes and resultant damage are somewhat different for each age group.
 In younger people, the meniscus is a fairly tough and rubbery structure.
-Tears in the meniscus in patients under 30 years old usually occur as a result of a fairly forceful twisting injury.
-In this younger age group, meniscal tears are more likely to be caused by a sporting activity as it takes a great deal of force applied to the knee to cause a tear in a healthy meniscus.
+Tears in the meniscus in patients under 30-years old usually occur as a result of a fairly forceful twisting injury.
+In this younger age group, meniscal tears are more likely to be caused by a sporting activity, as it takes a great deal of force applied to the knee to cause a tear in a healthy meniscus.
 In addition, the meniscal tears in younger patients are often near the attachment periphery where there is a blood supply from the capsule of the knee.
 Only the most peripheral 10%-15% of the meniscus has enough blood supply to allow adequate healing.
 These peripheral tears often lend themselves to repair rather than resection, but not always.

 The meniscus weakens with age, making the menisci prone to degeneration and tearing.
 People of older ages often end up with a tear as a result of a minor injury, such as from the up-and-down motion of squatting.
 Most often, there isn’t one specific injury to the knee that leads to the “degenerative” type of meniscus tear.
 These tears of the menisci are commonly seen as a part of the overall condition of osteoarthritis of the knee in older adults and are referred to as “degenerative tears.”
 More importantly, these degenerative type tears through the middle or non-vascularized areas are not able to be repaired and the damaged sections will generally require removal to resolve the pain.

-Symptoms of a Meniscal Tear
+Symptoms of a meniscal tear

-Diagnosis of a Meniscal Tear
+Diagnosis of a meniscal tear

 The most useful information to determine the presence of a torn meniscus comes from a good history provided by a patient and a thorough physical exam done by the physician.
-Common findings on physical exam are: tenderness at the joint line, pain with full flexion of the knee (squatting down).
+Common findings on physical exam are tenderness at the joint line and pain with full flexion of the knee (squatting down).
 Although these positive findings are very supportive to the diagnosis, they can also be indicative of and associated with other problems (i.e., ligament injury).
-For this reason various imaging studies are typically obtained as well.
-Typically a plain multi plane X-ray series of the knee is obtained.
+For this reason, various imaging studies are typically obtained as well.
+Typically a plain multi-plane X-ray series of the knee is obtained.
 Although X-ray images do not show meniscal tears, they may show other causes of knee pain, such as osteoarthritis which in its early phases a contributing factor to a torn meniscus.
 A more specific study that can identify meniscal injury and articular surface pathology is a magnetic resonance scan (MRI).
 A high quality MRI scan can give very clear images of the meniscus and will often clinch the diagnosis of a meniscal tear as the cause of your painful knee.

 The majority of meniscus tears, though very painful at first, will settle down with time to a less painful level.
-The typical treatments to help lessen the pain are: Rest, Ice, Compression and Elevation the well-established R I C E treatment of a skeletal injury.
-In addition, the benefits of non-steroidal anti-inflammatory medications (NSAIDS) like Celebrex, Mobic, Aleve, Voltaren, Ibuprofen, or even aspirin help to reduce the pain and swelling.
+The typical treatments to help lessen the pain are: Rest, Ice, Compression and Elevation – the well-established R I C E treatment of a skeletal injury.
+In addition, the benefits of non-steroidal anti-inflammatory medications (NSAIDS) like Celebrex, Mobic, Aleve, Voltaren, Ibuprofen, or even aspirin, help to reduce the pain and swelling.

 Once anesthetized, the knee will be secured to the operating table, surgically scrubbed for sterility and draped with sterile drapes.
 The two surgical portals (~5mm) for the arthroscope and instruments will be identified, anesthetized and opened at which point the arthroscope is inserted into the knee.
 The surgeon is able to see the inside of your knee while watching a nearby TV monitor.
-Throughout the procedure water is being pumped through the arthroscope under slight pressure to keep a clear picture and to help remove the debris generated during the procedure.
+Throughout the arthroscopic knee surgery, water is being pumped through the arthroscope under slight pressure to keep a clear picture and to help remove the debris generated during the procedure.

 The meniscus can tear in a variety of different ways.
 The disrupted or torn part of the meniscus will become trapped between the moving surfaces of the knee.
-When your femoral surface “rolls over” the trapped part of the meniscus trapping it against the tibial surface, it causes great pain that is perceived by the nerves in the bone itself.
+When your femoral surface “rolls over” the trapped part of the meniscus, trapping it against the tibial surface, it causes great pain that is perceived by the nerves in the bone itself.
 This movable part of the torn meniscus is referred to as the “unstable” portion of the meniscus.

-Although the MRI can give a good idea of how much meniscus is torn, the decision at the time of surgery is made as to how much meniscus should be removed to leave a functioning meniscus behind.
+Although the MRI can give a good idea of how much meniscus is torn, the decision at the time of arthroscopic knee surgery is made as to how much meniscus should be removed to leave a functioning meniscus behind.
 In most cases the amount removed is less than 20% of the entire meniscus.
 What remains is commonly more than enough to provide the cushioning effect of a normal, intact meniscus.
 For the surgeon, trying to decide how much meniscus to take is not an exact science, but with years of experience the surgeon knows what level of resection is likely to solve the problem.

 On occasion, however, the majority of the meniscus is just too badly damaged to be useful to the knee and it is better to remove a large portion, if not all of the meniscus.
 This is only done when there is really no chance that the meniscus will work as designed and leaving it behind will continue to cause pain.
 This occurs when the knee has moderate to advanced osteoarthritic wear and the arthroscopy is the last attempt to salvage the knee before a knee replacement is the only likely solution in the future.